- Practice Areas

 “Every day, 29 people in the United States die in motor vehicle crashes that involve an alcohol-impaired driver.
 This is one death every 50 minutes.1 The annual cost of alcohol-related crashes totals more than $44 billion.”
 CDC

 Our firm has experience in handling claims against drunk or impaired drivers.
-If you have found yourself or a loved one injured due to a drunk or impaired driver give us a call to discuss your case.
+If you have found yourself or a loved one injured due to a drunk driver give us a call to discuss your case.